Book a Demo

 Broadening Sustainability Reporting Obligations

 The CSRD is part of the European Green Deal, which is a set of policies and initiatives aimed at making Europe the first climate-neutral continent by 2050.
-It expands the scope of current environmental, social, and governance (ESG) reporting requirements and the number of companies that must comply with this new standard.
-It also requires independent third-party audits of companies’ sustainability reports to ensure that the information is accurate and reliable.
+When it first came into effect, the CSRD expanded the scope of environmental, social, and governance (ESG) reporting requirements.
+It also required independent third-party audits of companies’ sustainability reports to ensure that the information is accurate and reliable.

 Sweeping Impacts